reflectoring/reflectoring.github.io/_posts/2021-05-14-Spring-Boot-TestConfiguration.md

 ```
 A simple version of `WebClient` bean that can be used during testing.

-## Note on Bean Overriding
+## Overriding Bean with TestConfiguration

 ### What is bean overriding?
+Every bean in the spring application context will have one or more `unique identifiers`.
+We can add more identifiers to a bean which will be considered as aliases.
+We can provide a unique identifier while defining the bean.
+If an identifier is not provided, then the spring container generates a unique identifier for that bean.

-When we register a bean with the spring application context, the bean will get a name.
-Bean overriding is registering another bean with the same name.
+Bean overriding is, registering or defining another bean with the same identifier.
 In case of bean definition overriding, the previous bean definition will be overridden with a new version of bean.

 ### Spring version 5.1 behaviour
 From `Spring version 5.1` onwards, the bean definition overriding is `disabled` by default.
 A [BeanDefinitionOverrideException](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/support/BeanDefinitionOverrideException.html) is raised if we attempt to override one or more beans.